nadrino/kotor-walkthrough/kotor2/walkthrough/02_Peragus/04_Peragus.md

     - None that I know of.
     - **I'm not leaving them trapped and helpless on this facility.
 (LSP)**
     - I'll return if I find anything.

-- Kreia
+- Go back to see Kreia
     - Just checking to make sure you're all right.
-    - As "helpful" as your cryptic warnings are, why don't you find some way to make yourself useful?
+    - **As "helpful" as your cryptic warnings are, why don't you find some way to make yourself useful?**
     - I keep hearing your voice as I explore this place.
-    - Unforeseen consequences?
+    - **Unforeseen consequences?**
     - What if it doesn't pass?
     - I don't care... just stay out of my head, got it?
     - All right, then - I'll be back.

-- See console med bay -> ID
+- See console med bay -> find the console ID of who ordered the sedative
-    - treatments -> check -> attempt -> 34-103
+  - Access patient treatment.
+  - [Treat Injury] Check the last treatment request.
+  - [Computer] Attempt to track the treatment request.
+[1 Spike(s)]
 - Security console -> record
+  - [Sonic Sensor] Mining droid maintenance logs.
+(1/3)
 - Back to the fuel area
-- Console
+- Maintenance Station
-    - Check ID +100PX
+    - Check system ID signature. (+100XP)
-    - Logs -> record +150PX
-    - Cameras -> T3!!! +100PX
+      - Return to main console functions.
+    - Access maintenance logs.
+      - [Sonic Sensor] Access Log 253-15: Voiceprint ID (2/3)
   - Try repair the com
 - Back to HK
-    - I found a T3 unit in one of the fuel pipes.
-It looks damaged.
+  - **[Sonic Sensor] Can you play back the maintenance officer's last words?** (3/3)
     - I had some more questions for you.
-    - REVIEW THIS PART - HK 50
-        - How do I know you again?
-        - Tell me everything that happened between the Harbinger and now.
-        - For a droid, you don't take orders too well.
-Now tell me what happened.
-        - And where was I when this was taking place?
-        - There - you said "locked" again.
-        - But how did I get from the Harb...
-        - Any idea what had attacked the small freighter?
-        - What was this freighter that the Harbinger brought on board?
-        - And the Ebon Hawk came here?
-        - What happened once the ship arrived?
-        - How did they find out I was a Jedi?
-        - "Unpleasantness?"
-What are you talking about?
-        - Then what happened?
-        - So what happened to the rest of the miners?
-        - Sadly enough?
-What do you mean?
-            - Are you responsible for all this? (interesting for the plot...)
-            - I think you are responsible.
-            - Do you know who administered sedatives to the kolto tanks in the medical bay, killing the incapacitated miners?
-            - Is that pride I hear in your voice?
-            - I had some more questions for you.
+  - **I found a T3 unit in one of the fuel pipes.
+It looks damaged.**
+    - I've heard enough.
+I'll be going now.
+- Maintenance Station
-    - Enter voiceprint
+  - [Sonic Sensor] Enter voiceprint code.
+  - Open door to airlock with maintenance officer override.
+  - +750XP
 - Open inner door
 - loot space suit
 - Open outer door (notice it closed the inner door!)

+SAVE

 [< Previous Page](../03_Peragus.md) |